- Other Apps

 There is also an issue with Mila when it comes to the ethics by which she obtained the loan.
 If she obtained the loan by providing false information she may be committing fraud.
 The lender would have to take Mila to the County Court and recover the money under civil fraud claim.
 In my professional experience, a lender rarely takes this step to recover the money.
 It may just bring a claim for the debt owed.

-In terms of criminal fraud however, Mila would be prosecuted by the Crown Prosecution Service (CPS) on behalf of the state.
+In terms of criminal fraud, however, Mila would be prosecuted by the Crown Prosecution Service (CPS) in England.
 If she was prosecuted in the criminal court and found guilty, she could be imprisoned and/or fined for obtaining the money dishonestly.

 Although the focus has been on Mila’s actions and intentions to obtain the loan, what responsibilities lie with the lender?
 According to the Financial Conduct Authority (FCA) - the firm must undertake a creditworthiness assessment in accordance to its rules and take into account due regard to the outcome of that assessment in respect of affordability risk, in order for the lender to be a responsible lender.